-After leaving college with a BA Honours degree in Graphic Design in 1981, he has worked in the sports media.
+After leaving college with a BA Honours degree in Graphic Design in 1981, Neil Randon began work as an illustrator and graphic designer.

-He had his first experience behind the wheel of a F1 stock car during the 1995 European Championship weekend at Northampton, driving an Ian Higgins Live the Dream hire car.
+He had his first experience behind the wheel of a BriSCA F1 stock car that same year during the European Championship weekend at Northampton driving an Ian Higgins Live the Dream hire car.

-He continued his unremarkable short-oval racing career in Rebels, with his best result a sixth place in the final at Wimbledon.
+He continued his brief short-oval racing career in Rebels, with his best result a sixth place in the final at Wimbledon.

-In 1997 he was headhunted by Haymarket to be art editor of Motoring News before becoming editor in 1999.
+In 1997 Neil joined Haymarket as art editor of Motoring News before becoming editor in 1999.

-It was during his editorship the newspaper changed its name to Motorsport News and was associate sponsor for both the 2000 and 2001 BriSCA F1 World Championship finals.
-In 2000 he published his first F1 stock car book, The Sound and the Fury.
+It was during his editorship that the newspaper changed its name to Motorsport News and agreed to be associate sponsor for the BriSCA F1 World Championship Final in 2000 and 2001.

 From 2002 and for the next three years he was press and public relations officer for the ASCAR oval racing series, based at Rockingham Motor Speedway, as well as a freelance journalist and graphic designer for a number of organisations, including Racing Post, the Racehorse Owners Association and The Independent.